Eviatar Banai: Career

 In October 2018, Education Minister Naftali Bennett announced that Banai would receive the Lifetime Achievement Award for Jewish-Israeli culture.

 In 2024, Banai unexpectedly released the album Shichot Shalom (“Peace Talks”), produced by Tamir Muskat and shaped by the backdrop of the Iron Swords War.
 For example, the song “Chalal” (“Fallen”) traces Banai’s emotional journey between hospital beds of the wounded and funerals of the fallen.
 Alongside the national trauma, he delves into deeply personal themes such as his experiences in a support group for recovering addicts, a midlife crisis, his relationship, and his mother’s aging.
 He also wrote the song “Yehonatan” as a tribute to Yehonatan Geffen and other artistic influences he grew up on, including Shalom Hanoch, Meir Ariel, and Yehudit Ravitz.

 Personal life

 Banai is married to Ruth, father of four sons and a daughter, and resides in the Ramot neighborhood of Jerusalem.
-He gave a weekly lesson at Mesilat Yesharim as part of an evening program at Ish Kodesh Yeshiva (a branch of the Ramat Gan Yeshiva).
+He gave a weekly lesson about Mesilat Yesharim as part of an evening program at Ish Kodesh Yeshiva (a branch of the Ramat Gan Yeshiva).